firesidetoolkit/firesidetoolkit.github.io/support.md

 ### Changing the Order of Dialogues
 On the left side of the "Dialogues" tab of the "Edit Path" screen, you will see the Dialogue list.
 Select the dialogue you would like to move.
 Next to the bottom right of the Dialogue list are up and down buttons.
-Select the desired direction on the list that you wish the path to be moved in.
+Select the desired direction on the list that you wish the Path to be moved in.
 The Dialogue list will update with the new order of dialogues.
 Click the "Save" button at the bottom right of any of the tabs on this screen to save your changes.